St3v1sh/ThirtyDollarTranspiler/README.md

 ### Note Syntax

 Notes are a key followed optionally by an octave number.
 If no octave number is provided, it's assumed to be 0.
 Absolute pitch values can also be provided.
+If your pitch is between zero and one, you should provide the leading zero as a best practice.
+(This is to avoid confusion with a rest note.)
 For example:

 - `c` `c0` `a5` `g-10` are valid notes with keys and octaves.
-- `0` `0.2` `-1` `-.6` are valid absolute pitch values.
+- `0` `0.2` `-1` `-0.6` are valid absolute pitch values.

 There is also the default note and the rest note, notated by `/` and `.`, to play the default pitch of an instrument and to signal no action, respectively.

+Rest notes can be given a length greater than zero, i.e. `.4` defines a rest of length four.

 Some modifiers accept multipliers, notated by an integer or decimal number followed by an `x`.
 For example: